In 31 years, 7,000 Page Scholars

 30 years of Creating Heroes Through Education and Service

 Diane Sims Page, our beloved co-founder, mentor and friend, passed away September 29, 2018.
 Diane worked tirelessly for more than three decades to create hope and opportunity for students of color.
 To honor her visionary leadership, we have established the Diane Page Legacy Fund at the Page Education Foundation.
 Contributions to the fund will ensure that the Foundation can continue its deep commitment to helping Minnesota youth of color pursue post-secondary education.
+Make a donation today!

 Sign up for our email news blast to receive the latest updates on Page Education Foundation news and events.